Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Wǔguǐ (五鬼): The Five Ghosts of Folkloric Taoism.
 Frightening as the name is, the Five Ghosts are not evil.
 Rather, they are spirits that represent nether energies, with powers that could be used for good.
 For example, they could be invoked to bring wealth or to banish one’s enemies.

 - Wújí (无极): Infinity or infinite.
-Ancient Chinese philosophy further uses this term to refer to the primordial particles from with the universe is formed from.
+Ancient Chinese philosophy further used this term to refer to the primordial particles that created the universe.

 - Wǔléi (五雷): The “five thunders,” or more accurately, the “five thunderbolts” of Taoism magic.
 Each thunderbolt is respectively the power of one of the five directional Thunder Sovereigns of the Taoist pantheon.
 Each bolt could also represent one of the five Chinese elements.

 - Wúliàng (无量): A Chinese Buddhism term that means “boundless.”
 When used to name weapons or techniques, it implies infinite strength.

 - Wūxiāng (无相): “Formless” or “shapeless.”
 Often used in Chinese Wuxia writings to name techniques that are unpredictable i.e. near impossible to avoid.

 - Wǔxíng (五行): The Chinese five elements.
 These being, gold (metal), wood, water, earth, and fire.